 In the more affluent suburbs to the northwest, there are historic stone houses dating back to the early 20th century, as well as mansions and farmhouses that have been around since the 1700s.
 This area is known as the Main Line and has some of the best real estate in Philadelphia for raising a family.

 Those wanting a more urban experience can choose from luxury condos in the heart of the city and trendy loft apartments in some of its safer outlying neighbourhoods.

 Finding accommodation in Philadelphia

-Those looking to buy property in Philadelphia should either have a pre-approved mortgage or proof of funds before searching for accommodation.
+Those wanting to buy property in Philadelphia should either have a pre-approved mortgage or proof of funds before searching for accommodation.
 After that, the process for buying and renting is more or less the same.

-Renting property in Philadelphia
+Renting accommodation in Philadelphia

 Utilities in Philadelphia

 Homeowners will have to take responsibility for all of their utility needs.
 The utilities that tenants are responsible for often depend on the conditions of the lease and whether it's a house or an apartment.
 In a house, tenants are likely to be responsible for all utilities.